EastonLee/TodoPomo/README.md

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

-## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.

 ## Extension Settings